coolbnjmn/CBPhotoPicker/README.md

 - no more rotation of images, I will bring back quarter turns as a future feature
 - had to bring the overlay view up a level from the image view, so that it can be seen over it.
 - fixed all snapping and zooming snap

+### v0.1.12
+- Fixed the weird snapping behavior when tapping on a new photo after having zoomed on the first photo
+- Added support for hiding the grid overlay -- this is done through an optional parameter in the custom style
+- More bug fixes

 ## In the Pipeline
 - add rotation back in